AshtonSnapp/rouge/README.md

 end

 # Functions can call themselves.
 This is called recursion.
-func factorial(number: int) int do
+func factorial(number: int): int do
 	if number == 2 then return number # optimization: short-circuiting the base case, look it up on the Wikipedia page for recursion

 	return number * factorial(number - 1)